onestarYX/onestarYX.github.io/_pages/about.md

 Previously, I obtained a M.S. degree in Computer Science from Stanford University, where I had a privillage to work closely with Prof. [Jiajun Wu](https://jiajunwu.com/).
 Even before that, I obtained a B.S. degree in Computer Scicence from UC San Diego.

+I'm actively seeking internship opportunities for summer 2026.
+Please feel free to reach out to me if you have opportunities and want a chat!

 Selected Publications